Schinzel/web-blocks/README.md

-# WebBlocks - A Web and Component Framework for Kotlin
+# WebBlocks - A Web and Component Framework for JVM Languages

 **Low barrier to entry, high ceiling**
-This project allows you a low threshold to create a web application in Kotlin.
+Build reactive web applications using any JVM language - Kotlin, Java, Scala, Clojure, and more.
-It is easy to get started with simple pages while supporting complex, maintainable web applications as you scale.
+It is easy to get started with simple pages while supporting complex web applications as you scale.

 ## Problems to solve